BernhardHumm/AAI/manuscript/01_Introduction.md

 Both approaches have been applied in all areas of AI, but symbolic approaches are commonly used for knowing, reasoning, and acting whereas non-symbolic approaches are commonly used perceiving, communicating, and learning.

-I expect both approaches to stay in the future.
-Hybrid approaches combine the advantages of symbolic and non-symbolic AI; I expect them to gain increasing importance.
+I expect hybrid AI approaches will gain importance in future.
+Hybrid approaches combine the advantages of machine learning and knowledge-based AI; I expect them to gain increasing importance.
 Hybrid approaches include Bayes networks, hidden Markov models, decision tree learning etc.

 ## A Brief History of AI